The Moral & Social Brain lab

 How is a trauma due to a genocide transferred to the next generation individuals and how does it impact social cognition?

-Our research methods are strongly embedded into cognitive and social neurosciences, with a combination of EEG, (f)MRI, and behavioral measurements.
-But we do not restrict our methods to neurosciences and cognitive psychology only.
-We value interdisciplinarity to answer our research questions and we currently collaborate with researchers from various scientific disciplines, such as Sociology, Philosophy, Social Psychology, Engineering, Robotics, Law and Criminology.
-Because of the high societal relevance of our work, we do not only work in collaborations with academics.
-We also collaborate with NGOs, with international and local associations, as well as with policy-makers (e.g. Radio La Benevolencija Humanitarian Tool Foundation, Prison Fellowship Rwanda, Breaking The Silence, Documentation Center Cambodia).
-We strongly believe that combining interdisciplinarity and collaborations with both academic and non-academic institutions is a critical way to produce meaningful scientific approaches and to have a global overview of the societal, historical and human contexts surrounding our projects.
+Our research methods are rooted in cognitive and social neurosciences, utilizing a combination of EEG, (f)MRI, and behavioral measurements.
+However, we do not limit our methodologies solely to neuroscience and cognitive psychology.
+We highly value interdisciplinarity in addressing our research questions and currently collaborate with researchers from a wide range of scientific disciplines, including Sociology, Philosophy, Social Psychology, Engineering, Robotics, Law, and Criminology.
+Owing to the high societal relevance of our work, our collaborations extend beyond academia.
+We actively partner with NGOs, international and local associations, as well as policymakers, such as the Radio La Benevolencija Humanitarian Tools Foundation, Prison Fellowship Rwanda, Breaking The Silence, and the Documentation Center Cambodia.
+We firmly believe that this fusion of interdisciplinary research and collaboration with both academic and non-academic institutions is instrumental in creating meaningful scientific approaches and gaining a comprehensive understanding of the societal, historical, and human contexts surrounding our projects.

 If you are interested in our research topics, don’t hesitate to get in touch with us for a Ph.D. thesis or a Postdoc or scientific collaborations and join the adventure!